pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 {{< figure src="/blog/apartment-window-2020-09-29.jpg" >}}

 **Figure 1**.
-The view from my study room window, outside of which I have placed my recorder.
+The view from my study room window, outside of which I place my recorder.

 The cult of listening to and recording night migration of birds is called